Virginia (Mercadante): Composition history

 Virginia was scheduled to première at the Teatro di San Carlo in March 1850.
 However, King Ferdinand II got word of the production and issued a ban on the opera's performance, even though Cammarano’s libretto carefully avoided any possible negative political implications.
 The censorship of the opera drew wide scorn for Ferdinand throughout Europe.
-In an attempt to appease the outcry, the Italian state offered a compromise, set the opera in Egypt and not Italy.
+In an attempt to appease the outcry, the Italian state offered a compromise, allowing the opera to be set in Egypt and not Italy.
 Mercadante refused to comply.
 In the place of Virginia, the premiere of Mercadante's Medea occurred in Naples on 1 March 1851.

 In 1852, most likely out of an attempt at improving the state's public image, Ferdinand appointed Mercadante as inspector of the royal military bands, a post which led to the commissioning of several compositions for these musical groups (Fantasia sull’inno russo; Fantasia sull’inno borbonico; etc.) However, Ferdinand never lifted the ban on the opera, and neither did his successor Francis II.

 In 1861 the Kingdom of the Two Sicilies was conquered by the Expedition of the Thousand under Giuseppe Garibaldi.
 Garibaldi served the Kingdom of Sardinia which was in the process of Italian unification.
 While members of the deposed Royal House survived, they no longer carried any power, freeing Mercadante to present his opera.
 The work was finally premiered in Naples on 7 April 1866.
 The premiere night performance of the work proved to be problematic, but the second performance of the opera was triumphantly received.